Elements

 Defining elements

-If this file does not exist yet, use the scaffold generator to do that now:
+If this file does not exist yet, create it with the scaffold generator:

 # config/alchemy/elements.yml